Cristian006/frameless-titlebar/README.md

 - [ ] All menus have fixed `width` to make it easier to calculate what side to render the submenu on.
 Menus should have dynamic `width` with a `max-width` property.
 - [ ] Add ability to change default icons with custom icons

-## Not yet supported menu item properties
+## Unsupported menu item properties

-- `role` - default menu item roles
 - `beforeGroupContaining` and `afterGroupContaining` - order menu items based on implicit groups defined by separators
 - `registerAccelerator` - handle the registration of accelerators mapped to click functions